bmwcarit/MoCOCrW/doc/examples/example_symm.md

 ```

-## Streaming-mode
+## Streaming-Mode

-Symmetric encryption interface also supports streaming use-case.
-It allows encryption of big chunks of data without loading them into memory.
-The implementation is optimized to avoid unnecessary copies of the input and output buffers when used with fixed block sizes in streaming en-/decryption.
+The symmetric encryption interface also supports the streaming use-case.
+It allows encryption of big chunks of data without the need of loading them into memory.
+The implementation is optimized to avoid unnecessary copies of the input and output buffers when used with fixed block sizes in streaming encrypting/decryption.

-The following example demonstrates how to use stream mode with authenticated cipher.
+The following example demonstrates how to use stream-mode with an authenticated cipher.

 ```cpp
 using namespace mococrw;